knpuniversity/rest/knpu/episode2/authentication.rst

 - since we didn't do that little extra bit that exposes the exception messages, are we accurately communicating clear messages if the user/password is blank?

+- I hate how we have exception messages that can be thrown from all over the place, with their text hidden